 While small, the tasting room has a fresh feel with white walls, gold leaf accents and Edison bulbs, as well as ironic religious elements (e.g. a moody triptych showcasing the taps; the ubiquitous open hand logo) – perhaps preparing you for a spiritual hoppy experience.

-It’s off the beaten track, but I highly recommend making the trip out here, not only for the brewery but also to have a wander around the street (visit the Greater Good bar and the Dark Horse Espresso Bar cafe, both on Geary Avenue – I haven’t been to either of those locations yet, but they look cool!) and surrounding area.
+It’s off the beaten track, but I highly recommend making the trip out here, not only for the brewery but also to have a wander around the street (visit the Greater Good bar and the Dark Horse Espresso Bar cafe, both on Geary Avenue – I haven’t been to Dark Horse yet, but it looks cool.
+Greater Good is awesome: enjoy a pint, a slice of pizza and pinball under one roof) and surrounding area.
 You’ll get a great feel for Toronto’s west end.
 From there, you can check out the Junction neighbourhood further west, or head south to Little Portugal on Dundas West.